|

 clips on the right and left are good examples.
 I want to share

-them here so their lovely designs can be seen by others, and hopefully I will find them in good
+them here so that their lovely designs can be seen by others, and hopefully I will find them in good

 condition one day!

-red enameled lily flower fur clip with the back flower petal
+DEROSA red and green enameled lily flower fur clip with blue glass

-missing, 4" by 2-1/4".
+missing.
 It is signed "R DeRosa" on the back.

 was meant to be worn like this.
 I am always sad to see a wonderful